InnovateForVegas/.github/CONTRIBUTING.md

 Some may wish to obscure their email address(es), to enable this GitHub provides a *noreply* email address which may be used in place of a public email address for commit attribution and in other places listed above.

-For example, the original author of this file, Dan Hugo, could be referred to in commits, AUTHORS, and other places, as one of
+For example, the original author of this file, Dan Hugo, could be referred to in commits, AUTHORS, and other places on the GitHub.com platform, as one of

 * DanHugoDanHugo <1445564+DanHugoDanHugo@users.noreply.github.com>
 * DanHugoDanHugo <dhugo@reallycool.com>